chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 ## Scripts:
 1. [extract_collections.py](#extract_collectionspy) - extract collections from a library
-1. [reset-posters.py](#reset-posterspy) - reset all artwork in a library
-1. [grab-all-posters.py](#grab-all-posterspy) - grab some or all of the artwork for a library from plex
 1. [pmm_trakt_auth.py](#pmm_trakt_authpy) - generate trakt auth block for PMM config.yml
 1. [pmm_mal_auth.py](#pmm_mal_authpy) - generate mal auth block for PMM config.yml
-1. [grab-all-status.py](#grab-all-statuspy) - grab watch status for all users all libraries from plex
-1. [apply-all-status.py](#apply-all-statuspy) - apply watch status for all users all libraries to plex from the file emitted by the previous script

 ### OBSOLETE
 1. [top-n-actor-coll.py](#top-n-actor-collpy) - generate collections for the top *n* actors in a library